How to Visit Colombia’s Rosario Islands from Cartagena

 It’s a good way to take in all the scenery of the islands, swim and snorkel, and enjoy some time on both a boat and the beach.
 Most of these tours include lunch, and some may include some drinks.

-I really like the two ticket options this 5 island tour offers.
+I really like the different ticket options this multi-island tour offers.

 Other Shared Boat Tours